Instant messaging: Clients

 Modern IM services generally provide their own client, either a separately installed application or a browser-based client.
 They are normally centralised networks run by the servers of the platform's operators, unlike peer-to-peer protocols like XMPP.
 These usually only work within the same IM network, although some allow limited function with other services (see #Interoperability).
 Third-party client software applications exist that will connect with most of the major IM services.
 There is the class of instant messengers that uses the serverless model, which doesn't require servers, and the IM network consists only of clients.
-There are several serverless messengers: RetroShare, Tox, Bitmessage, Ricochet, Ring.
+There are several serverless messengers: RetroShare, Tox, Bitmessage, Ricochet.
 See also: LAN messenger.

 Some examples of popular IM services today include Signal, Telegram, WhatsApp Messenger, WeChat, QQ Messenger, Viber, Line, and Snapchat.
 The popularity of certain apps greatly differ between different countries.
 Certain apps have an emphasis on certain uses - for example, Skype focuses on video calling, Slack focuses on messaging and file sharing for work teams, and Snapchat focuses on image messages.
 Some social networking services offer messaging services as a component of their overall platform, such as Facebook's Facebook Messenger, who also own WhatsApp.
 Others have a direct IM function as an additional adjunct component of their social networking platforms, like Instagram, Reddit, Tumblr, TikTok, Clubhouse and Twitter; this also includes for example dating websites, such as OkCupid or Plenty of Fish, and online gaming chat platforms.